ansipes/mejo-187/content/project/two.md

 You will be given all the assets necessary to complete the assignment, including text, video files, photos and graphics.

+It is due on March 23rd.
+So you have about three weeks to do it, not counting Spring break.

 ## Deliverables

 Your website will be published on the Internet using your own URL, under the subdirectory: /project-two/.
 For example, your URL will be something like http://yourdomainname.com/project-two/